Welcome to Aloha Farms food forest site!

 Food Forests use very little water, no fertilizers or pesticides, and require no tilling.

-Here we share a link to the Back to Eden Film that got us focused on covering our soil with organic material. this is a film we watch repeatedly over and over.
-It’s so hopeful and we can’t explain it all as well as this film explains it, so
+Here we share a link to the Back to Eden Film that got us focused on covering our soil with organic material. this is a film we watch over and over.
+It gives us so much hope, and this film explains how and why it works, so

 Here’s why we grow food :